 Are You a Candidate for Lung Surgery?

-- You must participate in a pulmonary rehabilitation program.
+- You participate in a pulmonary rehabilitation program.

 Types of Lung Surgery

-There are two types of lung surgery performed to address COPD:
+There are two types of lung surgery for COPD:

-- Bullectomy is a procedure where doctors remove one or more of the very large bullae or blebs from the lungs.
-Bullae are large air sacs that form from hundreds of destroyed alveoli.
-These air spaces can become so large that they crowd out the better functioning lung and interfere with breathing.
-For those people, removing the destroyed air sacs improves breathing.
+- Bullectomy is a surgery where your healthcare provider will remove one or more of the very large bullae or blebs from the lungs.
+Bullae are large, damaged air sacs that form from hundreds of destroyed alveoli or air sacs.
+These damaged air sacs can become so large that they expand and stop the air from moving in and out of the lungs.
+This surgery is rare because most people do not have a large enough bullae to be considered for this operation.
+However, for people who have a bullectomy, removing the destroyed air sacs may improve breathing.

-- Lung Volume Reduction Surgery (LVRS) is a procedure to help people with severe emphysema affecting the upper lung lobes.
-LVRS is not a cure for COPD but can improve one's exercise capacity and quality of life.
-The goal of the surgery is to reduce the size of the lungs by removing about 30 percent of the most diseased lung tissues so that the remaining healthier portion can perform better.
-LVRS also can allow the diaphragm to return to its normal shape, helping you breathe more efficiently.
+- Lung Volume Reduction Surgery (LVRS) is a surgery to help people with severe emphysema affecting the upper lung lobes.
+LVRS is not a cure for COPD but may improve your exercise capacity and quality of life.
+The goal of the surgery is to remove about 30 percent of the most diseased lung tissue.
+While this will reduce the size of the lungs, it will allow the remaining healthier part of the lungs to work better.
+LVRS also can help the diaphragm to return to its normal shape, allowing you to breathe more efficiently.
 The surgery has been shown to help improve breathing ability, lung capacity and overall quality of life among those who qualify for it.

 Sometimes COPD can cause severe damage to the lungs, causing them not to function normally.
-Your doctor may recommend a lung transplant if the damage is not repairable.
+Your healthcare provider may consider you for a lung transplant if the lung damage cannot be repaired, if you had three or more severe exacerbations within the last year, or you are not a candidate for LVRS.
 Lung transplants can improve your ability to breathe and be active.
 However, like any major operation, you should consider the risks and complications, such as organ rejection or needing to take immune-suppressing medications daily.
-Talk to your doctor or the trained staff at our Lung Helpline to find out more information about how and where to receive a lung transplant evaluation or the process for becoming an organ donor.

 For more information about issues related to LVRS and lung transplants, call our Lung HelpLine at 1-800-LUNGUSA (1-800-586-4872).